-"Classical computability theory does not include variables that change with time."
+Misconception 10: Classical computability theory does not include variables that change with time.

 Response: This is a serious lacuna in classical theory.
-My work shows that there are in fact many such lacunae.
-Their result is to severely restrict the definition of computation.
+The NCT shows that there are in fact many such lacunae.
+Their effect is to severely restrict the definition of computation.
 Indeed, to define computation merely as function evaluation, with fixed input and fixed output, is unrealistic and naive.
-It also trivializes the Church-Turing Thesis (turning it into a tautology), because it necessarily leads to the kind of sterile circular reasoning mentioned in the response to Misconception 6.
+It also trivializes the "Church-Turing Thesis" (turning it into a tautology), because it necessarily leads to the kind of sterile circular reasoning mentioned in the response to Misconception 7.
 Having said that, the time-varying variables counterexample is only one of many such refutations of universality in computation.
-Other examples arise in the computations described in section 3 (and detailed in [6] - [18], [26], [42] - [47]).
+Other examples arise in the computations described in Section 3 (for details, see [4] - [18], [27], [42] - [47]).